-Division Name Program Name Description Investigations and Community The Community Service - Level 1 Compliance Program provides community supervision to individuals placed on traffic and misdemeanor probation by monitoring payments of court costs, completion of community service hours, attendance at specified classes, collecting payments for cost of supervision and other special conditions.
+Division Name Program Name Description Investigations and Community Supervision Community Service - Level 1 Compliance The Community Service - Level 1 Compliance Program provides community supervision to individuals placed on traffic and misdemeanor probation by monitoring payments of court costs, completion of community service hours, attendance at specified classes, collecting payments for cost of supervision and other special conditions.
 Misdemeanor and traffic cases are sentenced to this level of supervision when they need to comply with basic court ordered conditions.
-Individuals receive automatic termination of probation upon Supervision Compliance successful completion of all conditions.
-Investigations and Community Supervision Jail Population Manager The employee assigned to this classification is responsible for researching jail population management strategies and programs; determining best practice methodology and implementing effective and efficient program policies.
-Additionally, this employee is responsible identifying, triaging and coordinating the expeditious and safe release of in custody inmates presenting special needs and considerations.
+Individuals receive automatic termination of probation upon successful completion of all conditions.
+Supervision Compliance successiui completion of all conditions.
+The employee assigned to this classification is responsible for researching jail population management strategies and programs; determining best practice methodology and implementing effective and efficient program policies.
+Additionally, this employee is Investigations Iail Population responsible identifying, triaging and coordinating the and Community Supervision Manager expeditious and safe release of in custody inmates presenting special needs and considerations.